BIDData/BIDMach_Spark/README.md

 <h3>Dependencies</h3>

 This repo depends on BIDMat, and also on lz4 and hadoop.
-Assuming you've built a working BIDMat jar, copy these files into the lib directory of this repo. i.e.
+Assuming you have hadoop installed and working, and that you've built a working BIDMat jar, copy these files into the lib directory of this repo. i.e.

 <pre>cp BIDMat/BIDMat.jar BIDMach_Spark/lib
 cp BIDMat/lib/lz4-*.*.jar BIDMach_Spark/lib</pre>